-Fresh, crisp and tangy, these daikon noodles with red cabbage and spinach slaw are irresistibly crunchy.
+These daikon radish noodles topped with red cabbage and spinach slaw and dressed with a sesame mustard dressing are irresistibly crunchy.

 I particularly like the combination of cabbage, spinach and daikon together because it’s light but substantial enough to be filling.
 Each bite packs a bold punch of textures and flavors that’s complimented by the nuttiness of two kinds of sesame seeds and the zip of spicy mustard.

 Super versatile daikon radish stands in for traditional noodles here and offers a mild counterpart to the more assertive flavors of the red cabbage and spinach.

 The red cabbage thinly sliced is all about the crunch.
 Ribbons of julienned spinach add color while black and white sesame seeds bring out the flavors of the slaw and bring a subtle nuttiness to the dish.
 Tossed in a sesame mustard dressing the whole thing sings of freshness and crunch.